gipplab/LaCASt/README.md

 1. You cannot translate your CSV file to our lexicon files. (typical exception like: MalformedInputException) This could happen when our program cannot find out the encoding of your CSV file.
 It is strongly recommended to set the encoding to UTF-8 (with or without BOM) of your CSV file.

-## How to contribute<a name="contribute"></a>
-Abdou has uploaded the MLP.zip file.
-Unzip it and follow the instructions to run it.
-Besides the README you will find a guide called _"Software usage guide"_.
-Take a look to both documents as well.
-Abdou also provides a documentation (javadoc) for his project.
-How to import this doc depends on your IDE, but of course it is possible to work with it in a common browser anyway (start with index.html).

-The [LaTeX2CAS.pdf](https://github.com/TU-Berlin/latex-grammar/blob/master/LaTeX2CAS.pdf) is also worth mentioning.
-It gives us an example of our goal (Jacobi Polynomial in LaTeX to a CAS).

-For precise tasks, take a look to the [issues](https://github.com/TU-Berlin/latex-grammar/issues) and [projects](https://github.com/TU-Berlin/latex-grammar/projects).

 ## Current contributers and their roles<a name="contributers"></a>
 [Howard Cohl](https://github.com/HowardCohl) & [Moritz Shubotz](https://github.com/physikerwelt): Supervisor